johnbumgarner/wordhoard/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/wordhoard)&nbsp;

 <p align="justify">
-The Oxford Dictionary defines <i>wordhoard</i> as a supply of words or a lexicon. <i>Wordhoard</i> is a <b>Python 3 module </b> that can be used to obtain antonyms, synonyms, hypernyms, hyponyms, homophones and definitions for words.
+The Oxford Dictionary defines <i>wordhoard</i> as a supply of words or a lexicon. <i>Wordhoard</i> is a <b>Python 3 module </b> that can be used to obtain antonyms, synonyms, hypernyms, hyponyms, homophones and definitions for words in the English language.

 This <i>Python</i> package was spawned from a <a href="https://stackoverflow.com/questions/63705803/merge-related-words-in-nlp/63771196#63771196">Stack Overflow</a> bountied question.
 That question forced me to look into the best practices for obtaining a comprehensive lists of synonyms for a given word.
 During my research, I developed the repository <a href="https://github.com/johnbumgarner/synonyms_discovery_aggregation">synonym discovery and aggregation</a> and decided to create <i>wordhoard</i>.
 <p>